 Like beacons, the transmitters allow smartphones and other receivers to determine their position.
 In closed rooms, apple iBeacon enables a much more precise location determination than the standard technologies GPS, WLAN and cellular network.

-BLE has been an extension of the industry-standard Bluetooth 4.0 since December 2009 and network devices in an area of approximately 10 meters.
+BLE has been an extension of the industry-standard Bluetooth 4.0 since December 2009 and network devices in an area of

 Technical aspects of apple iBeacon technology